spotify/lingon/README.md

 ./ojfile.js build
 ```

-## Examples
+## What about examples?

-Take a look at my Angular.js project template, built with Orangejuice:
+I've made an Angular.js template project that builds with Orangejuice.<br />
+It's the best reference to how Orangejuice works right now:

 https://github.com/jpettersson/orangejuice-ng-template

 ## License